qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

 !!! warning "Experimental feature"
     This feature is in an experimental state.
 Use with caution since this feature may change in the future.

-It is often necessary to be able to control what different users are allowed to do in the context of a document.
+It is often necessary to be able to control what different users are allowed to do in the context of an application.
 In Qlik Associative Engine
-[Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) is supported which makes it possible to control the document resources based on users' attributes rather than using roles or other more static means.
+[Attribute-Based Access Control (ABAC)](https://en.wikipedia.org/wiki/Attribute-based_access_control) is supported which makes it possible to control the application resources based on user attributes rather than using roles or other more static means.

 ## Rules